theclashingfritz/libotp/README.md

 ### Features ###
 > * A **CMover** remake from Toontown Online so Doodles will work!
 Woopie!
+> * A remake of the Nametag and Margin system!
+> * A C++ Settings system just like in Toontown Online!
 > * More Features are to be decided.

 ### The Team ###